pvandervelde/mindvortex/src/posts/2023-06-09-Swerve-drive-body-focussed-control.md

 [smooth transitions](https://en.wikipedia.org/wiki/Jerk_(physics)#In_motion_control) for velocity and accelerations.
 This will make the motions of the robot less jerky and thus less likely to damage parts while also providing a smoother ride for the payload.

+#### Edits

+- July 3rd 2023: Changed the term `control trajectory` to `control profile` because the term `trajectory` is generally reserved for path planning situations.
+- July 3rd 2023: Changed the term `ICR trajectory` to `ICR path` because the the ICR does not follow a trajectory, it follows a path.